mikey1384/twinkle-vite/src/containers/Management/Tools/SUBTITLE_GENERATION_PROCESS.md

   - All temporary files are deleted from the server
   - Any chunks older than 24 hours are automatically removed
   - Memory is freed to optimize server resources
+  - Automatic cleanup runs during server start and restart (removing files older than 12 hours)
+  - Manual cleanup can be triggered via npm scripts (`npm run cleanup` or `npm run cleanup:all`)

 ## Progress Tracking System